 When people found out that I work and live in Honolulu, Hawaii, they usually say, “Wow…I wish I could do that!
 Must be great to constantly be around the beaches, surf, hikes, and beautiful things in bikinis.
 Man, aren’t you lucky?”
-This is usually followed by, “Isn’t it kind of expensive to live there, though?”
+This is usually followed by, “Isn’t it kind of expensive to live there, though?
+What does it cost to live in Hawaii?”
 The answer to the first question is always, “CHEE-HOO!!!
 (Hawaiian island scream, when totally excited)” and the answer to the second is, “Not always, brah!”

 There’s this misconception that the beautiful islands of Hawaii are some of the most gorgeous places on Earth, but also come with an unaffordable, heavy price tag.